Vegan Quinoa Patties are crispy, protein-packed veggie cakes that are gluten-free, meatless, and made with no breadcrumbs.

 - ¼ teaspoon turmeric powder

-- 3-4 tablespoon sunflowder oil for frying
+- 3-4 tablespoons vegetable oil for frying

 Instructions